Karthikb4/Team-25_A1/README.md

 ## Repository

 - GitHub URL: https://github.com/Karthikb4/Team-25_A1
-- Final commit hash: [fill in at submission time — this must be the exact commit hash of your last push, added right before you submit the zip to Moodle]
+- Final commit hash: `b42ff80e4bc823c29511d180838f33b28244d60`

+  Note: this is the second-last hash, since the last hash would always be the README commit itself, and we can't write into the README after committing it :)